SpektraSystems/Red-Hat-Modernize-Apps/lab5.md

 [INFO] ------------------------------------------------------------------------
 ~~~

 Again the test fails because we are trying to call the Inventory service which is not running.
-We will soon implement the code to call the inventory service, but first we need a away to test this service without having to really on the inventory services to be up an running.
+We will soon implement the code to call the inventory service, but first we need a way to test this service without having the inventory service to be up an running.
 For that we are going to use an API Simulator called [HoverFly](http://hoverfly.io) and particular it's capability to simulate remote APIs.
 HoverFly is very convenient to use with Unit test and all we have to do is to add a `ClassRule` that will simulate all calls to inventory.
 Open the file to insert the code at the `//TODO: Add ClassRule for HoverFly Inventory simulation` marker:

 ~~~java
 @ClassRule